grygoryshyn/Ebb-app/index.md

 # Ebb

-**Time, visualized.**
+**Time, visualised.**

-Ebb turns a deadline into something you can watch.
-Pick a date, pick a shape — a ball pit, an hourglass, or a pool of water — and the gap between now and then becomes a physical object that fills, drains and responds to how you hold your phone.
+Ebb turns a moment in time into something you can watch.
+Pick a date, pick a
+visualisation: a ball pit, an hourglass, or a pool of water, and the gap between now and then becomes a physical object that fills, drains and responds to how you hold your phone.